avontd2868/SDSU-Software-Engineering-Healthcare-Assignment/README.md

-  Your htdocs folder will likely be in C:\xaamp (wamp)\htdocs You will want to clone this project into your htdocs folder (and you may want to give it a shorter name) At some point you will want to install a sql program (HeidiSQL works great for windows) Once the files are in place, before we use DB access, simply browse to localhost:(xaamp or wamp port)/(folder you put the files) and you should see the project.
+  Your htdocs folder will likely be in C:\xaamp (wamp)\htdocs You will want to clone this project into your htdocs folder (and you may want to give it a shorter name) At some point you will want to install a sql program (HeidiSQL works great for windows) Once the files are in place, before we use DB access, simply browse to localhost:(xaamp or wamp port)/

+*****
+After you install the items above you have to build the data base.
+To build the database, go into the SQL folder and double click on the sql fils to create them.
+Order to build:
+1) Patient
+2) Medication correctence
+3) PatientSchedule
+4) AppointmentType
+5) *then the rest of the inserts, order doesn not matter

 Mac: MAMP
   Install, your htdocs folder will be at Applications/MAMP/htdocs